Observing Double White Dwarfs with the Lunar GW Antenna: Introduction

 \section{Introduction}

-The Lunar Gravitational-Wave Antenna (LGWA) is a proposed Moon-based gravitational-wave (GW) detector with an observation band spanning from about 1\,mHz to 1\,Hz \citep{White_paper, Harms_2021}.
+The Lunar Gravitational-Wave Antenna (LGWA) is a proposed Moon-based gravitational-wave (GW) detector with an observation band spanning from about 1\,mHz to 1\,Hz \citep{Ajith:2024mie, Harms_2021}.
 The working principle relies on the excitation of the Moon's vibrational modes, in particular the quadrupolar eigenmodes, induced by the apparent tidal forces associated with the transit of a GW.
-The amplitude of the modes can be measured by an array of 4 seismometers \citep{LGWA_payload}, from which it is possible to reject the seismic background and reconstruct the original waveform \cite{Harms_2022}.
+The amplitude of the modes can be measured by an array of four seismometers \citep{vanHeijningen:2023esw}, from which it is possible to reject the seismic background and reconstruct the original waveform \citep{Harms_2022}.
 The possible observation band is determined by both the lunar response to GW excitation and the instrumental detection noise \citep{Cozzumbo:2023gzs}.
-The LGWA will fill the gap in the dHz band, bridging between the space-detector LISA and future terrestrial GW detectors like the proposed Einstein Telescope (ET) and Cosmic Explorer (CE) in a very physics-rich frequency window \citep{White_paper, Sedda:2021yhn}.
+The LGWA can fill the gap in the dHz band, bridging between the space-detector LISA and future terrestrial GW detectors like the proposed Einstein Telescope \citep{Punturo:2010zz, Branchesi:2023mws} and Cosmic Explorer \citep{Evans:2021gyd, Evans:2023euw, Gupta:2023lga} in a very physics-rich frequency window \citep{Ajith:2024mie, Sedda:2021yhn}.

-Other proposed lunar-based GW detectors are the Gravitational-wave Lunar Observatory for Cosmology (GLOC), now renamed Laser Interferometer Lunar Antenna (LILA), and the Laser Interferometer On the mooN (LION), which would all consist of triangle-shaped laser interferometers \citep{Jani:2020gnz, LILA, Amaro-Seoane:2020ahu}.
+Other proposed lunar-based GW detectors are the Laser Interferometer Lunar Antenna (LILA), and the Laser Interferometer On the mooN (LION), which all consist of triangle-shaped laser interferometers \citep{Jani:2020gnz, LILA, Amaro-Seoane:2020ahu}.
 In the dHz band, other proposed detectors are the Deci-hertz Interferometer Gravitational wave Observatory (DECIGO) with its precursor mission B-DECIGO \citep{Kawamura:2006up, Kawamura:2011zz, Sato:2017dkf, Isoyama:2018rjb}, the Taiji, Tianqin and TianGO detectors \citep{Luo:2021qji, Hu:2017mde, TianQin:2015yph, Kuns:2019upi}, the Big Bang Observer (BBO) and the Advanced Laser Interferometer Antenna (ALIA) as follow on missions to LISA \citep{Crowder:2005nr}.
 All the aforementioned, proposed dHz detectors are long-baseline laser interferometers.